 Irbesartan is 90% bound to serum proteins (primarily albumin and α1-acid glycoprotein) with negligible binding to cellular components of blood.
 The average volume of distribution is 53 liters to 93 liters.
 Total plasma and renal clearances are in the range of 157 mL/min to 176 mL/min and 3.0 mL/min to 3.5 mL/min, respectively.
 With repetitive dosing, Irbesartan accumulates to no clinically relevant extent.

 Studies in animals indicate that radiolabeled Irbesartan weakly crosses the blood-brain barrier and placenta.
 Irbesartan is excreted in the milk of lactating rats.

-No gender-related differences in pharmacokinetics were observed in healthy elderly (age 65 to 80 years) or in healthy young (age 18 to 40 years) subjects.
-In studies of hypertensive patients, there was no gender difference in half-life or accumulation, but somewhat higher plasma concentrations of Irbesartan were observed in females (11 to 44%).
+No gender-related differences in pharmacokinetics were observed in healthy elderly (age 65-80 years) or in healthy young (age 18-40 years) subjects.
+In studies of hypertensive patients, there was no gender difference in half-life or accumulation, but somewhat higher plasma concentrations of Irbesartan were observed in females (11-44%).
 No gender-related dosage adjustment is necessary.

-In elderly subjects (age 65 to 80 years), Irbesartan elimination half-life was not significantly altered, but AUC and Cmax values were about 20% to 50% greater than those of young subjects (age 18 to 40 years).
+In elderly subjects (age 65-80 years), Irbesartan elimination half-life was not significantly altered, but AUC and Cmax values were about 20% to 50% greater than those of young subjects (age 18-40 years).
 No dosage adjustment is necessary in the elderly.

 In healthy black subjects, Irbesartan AUC values were approximately 25% greater than whites; there were no differences in Cmax values.